HonahX/polaris/site/content/in-dev/unreleased/proposals/python-cli-release-process-proposal.md

 ### 3.1 Artifact list
 - **Source release**: `apache-polaris-cli-<version>-source.tar.gz` plus `.asc` and `.sha512`, uploaded to `https://dist.apache.org/repos/dist/release/polaris/` after the vote succeeds.
 - **Python distributions**: Build both an sdist and wheel via Poetry, then generate detached ASCII-armored signatures and SHA-512 checksums for each file.
-Retain the signatures and checksums in Subversion even though PyPI stores only the artifacts.
+Retain the signatures and checksums in Subversion even though PyPI stores only the artifacts, and confirm the contents against Appendix A.
 - **KEYS**: Update the `KEYS` file with new release manager public keys before staging so voters can verify signatures.

 ### 3.2 High-level workflow